Seraphin-/ctf/irisctf2023/mokerview.md

 # mokerview (Web)
 > Classic bug combo pack

+This is a somewhat large Flask application that lets you create and add mokers (images of Moker, a cat) to your account.
+There's a moker corresponding to the flag, but only the admin is allowed to access it.
+The website also has its own CSRF protection and a CSP preventing any scripts or objects from being loaded on all pages.

-This is a somewhat large Flask application where the intended solution is to chain a few kinda "classic" web bugs and claim a flagmoker for yourself.
+The intended solution is to chain a few "classic" web bugs and claim a flagmoker for yourself.
 I'll go through the source and describe the bugs in each section, then at the end explain how you're intended to put them together.

-The website lets you create and add mokers (images of Moker, a cat) to your account.
-There's a moker corresponding to the flag but only the admin is allowed to access it.
-The website also has its own CSRF protection and a CSP preventing any script and objects from being loaded on all pages.

 ## Code
 ```